-- 1. Press the Memory Button on the remote; the station's frequency will flash. - 2.
-Within five seconds, press the Numeric Keys (1) corresponding to the location where you wish to store this station's frequency.
-Once entered, the preset number will appear in the Upper Display Line (3). - 3.
+- 1. Press the Memory Button 39 on the remote; the station's frequency will flash. - Within 5 seconds, press the Numeric Keys to corresponding to the location where you wish to store this station's frequency.
+Once entered, the preset number will appear in the Upper Display Line 3. - 3.
 Repeat the process after tuning any additional stations to be preset.